Slow Advertising and the Role of the Marketer for Sustainable Marketing

 Araujo also mentioned the latest Burger King ad in Brazil, which encouraged people to vote and highlighted the social importance of public participation.
 In return for proof of their votes and stubs, they received free fries or onion rings.

 ``Social and environmental dimensions are woven into the fabric of the company itself.
-They are neither first not last among our objectives, but an ongoing part of everything we do." - Dame Anita Roddick
+They are neither first nor last among our objectives, but an ongoing part of everything we do." - Dame Anita Roddick

 References: